 - paprika for garnishing

-- Fill a saucepan with enough water to cover the eggs by 1 inch.
-Add the salt and bring to a gentle boil uncovered.
-Reduce heat to low and cook the eggs 1 minute.
-Cover and remove from heat and let sit for 14 minutes.
-A few minutes before the eggs are finished cooking, fill a large bowl with ice water.
+- Meanwhile boil the eggs.
+Fill a saucepan with enough water to cover the eggs by 1 inch.
+Boil the eggs for 6-8 minutes.
+Fill a large bowl with ice water.
 With a slotted spoon, carefully remove the eggs from the hot water and submerge them immediately into the ice water.
-Let cool completely, about 15 minutes, then peel under cool running water.
+Let cool completely, then peel under cool running water.

 - Scoop or pipe the curry mixture into the hollow egg whites Add the mango pickle in the middle if using.
 Top with shrimp and bacon.
 Refrigerate until ready to serve.
 Just before serving, sprinkle with paprika, chives, and cilantro.